tonyx/orderssystem/README.md

 ## Issues:

 To print, a plain text file is sent to the printer.
-Special formatting (different sizes and stiles) will come soon.
+Special formatting (different sizes and stiles) will be one of the next features.

 ## Donations:

+Donations are welcome.
+I am also available for professional support services.
+Just drop me a message, in case.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=54LADGL7GWC9Y)